M0rrisChang/Smart-Contract/Solidity/Solidity-Tutorial.md

 ```solidity
 uint[] memory a = new uint[](7);
 ```
 Using keyword "memory" and "new" to declare an array.
-To master array operations, you should 超連結！！！     http://solidity.readthedocs.io/en/latest/types.html?highlight=Arrays#arrays
+To master array operations, you should be [here](http://solidity.readthedocs.io/en/latest/types.html?highlight=Arrays#arrays)
 ### string ###
 Not a value type!
 Not allowed to access by index.
 ### bytes ###